l3uddz/cloudplow/README.md

     },
 ```

-`"rclone_extras"`: These are extra rclone parameters that will be passed to the rclone sync command (the `rclone_extras` in the remote entries are not used by the syncer).
+`"rclone_extras"`: These are extra Rclone parameters that will be passed to the Rclone sync command (the `rclone_extras` in the remote entries are not used by the syncer).

 `"service"`: Which syncer agent to use for the syncer task.
 Choices are `local` and `scaleway`.
 Other service providers can be added in the future.

-  - `local`: a remote-to-remote sync that runs locally (i.e. on the same system as the one running cloudplow).
+  - `local`: a remote-to-remote sync that runs locally (i.e. on the same system as the one running Cloudplow).

   - `scaleway`: a remote-to-remote sync that runs on a Scaleway instance.
 Further documentation will be needed to describe the setup process.